Wildflower (2022 film)

 The film premiered at the Toronto International Film Festival on September 12, 2022 and was released on March 17, 2023.

 Plot

-The film centers on Bea, the daughter of two intellectually disabled parents Sharon and Derek.
-Bea is left comatose during her senior year in high school and the film explores aspects of her life, including a romantic relationship with fellow student Ethan, through flashbacks.
+Bea is the daughter of two intellectually disabled parents Sharon and Derek, and during her senior year in high school Bea is left comatose.
+Through flashbacks the story explores aspects of her life, including a romantic relationship with fellow student Ethan.